microsoft/AdaptiveCards/specs/DesignDiscussions/InputLabels.md

 > }
 > ```
 >
-> While the TextBlock version would look like this
+> While the same rendering experience using a TextBlock would look like this
 >
 > ```json
 > {